 Kolmogorov-Smirnov and Shapiro-Wilk test of normality were used to assess the distribution of quantitative variables, which were expressed as mean and standard deviation (SD) or median and interquartile range (IQR), as appropriate.
 Fisher’s Exact test and Mann-Whitney U test were used to compare qualitative and quantitative variables, respectively.

 Kaplan-Meier survival estimate curves were generated to stratify outcomes according to the type of drainage.
 Patients were censored at death or at the time of last encounter, in case they were alive on 31/12/2022 or lost to follow-up.
-Statistical analysis was performed using SPSS (v.29.0; IMB® SPSS®, Inc, Chicago, IL).
+Statistical analysis was performed using SPSS (v.29.0; IMB® SPSS®, Inc, Chicago, IL, United States).
 A two-sided P value < 0.05 was considered statistically significant.

 RESULTS